 Whether it’s yoga, Zumba or Soul Cycle, everyone started off from the bottom, learning the moves and trying to keep up.
 That learning curve takes time.

-“Being overly self-conscious like that will actually keep you from performing the moves as effectively,” says Lombardo.
+“Being overly self-conscious like that will actually keep you from performing the moves as effectively,” said Lombardo.
 “Sure, you are focusing on every move you make, but guess what — everyone else is also focused on themselves, too.”

 Ignore the crowd and stay centered on your own moves.